WikiSubmission/wikisubmission-discord-private/README.md

+# Submission Mod Bot

-A minimalistic, private bot designed for the Submission Server.
+A moderation bot designed specifically for the 19 Server.
 While not available for public use, its source code is publicly available as part of a commitment to transparency and open source.

 ## Running